 Download the University Honors brochure to learn more.

 Honors seminars align with one of the honors thematic areas - community engagement, global studies, leadership, and research/creative arts.
-Seminars are not expected to align with all thematic areas.
+Seminars are not expected to align with all or multiple thematic areas.
 Rather, an in-depth focus in one area is better received than a course that tries to fit in multiple areas on a surface level.

-Honors seminars challenge and broaden the intellectual horizons of honors students at all levels and regardless of the disciplines in which students are majoring.
+Unique Nature Honors seminars challenge and broaden the intellectual horizons of honors students at all levels and regardless of the disciplines in which students are majoring.
 These courses should be rigorous and, therefore, are not introductory survey courses.
 At the same time, they do not normally require any prerequisites and should provide a positive learning experience for students from across disciplines (ie, for the non-specialist).
 Proposals can come from any discipline in any college.
 Interdisciplinary courses are encouraged.

 It is expected that faculty/student dialogue will serve as a primary mode of interaction and that lecture will be kept to a minimum.
 Collaborative work is encouraged.
 Students should be challenged by reading primary sources and writing assignments that demand clear articulation of ideas.
 Use of innovative technology is encouraged.
 Evaluation of students should be based on their willingness to explore and critique concepts, rather than on absorption of facts.